LucasJanin/Home/Watchtower/README.md

 Recenlty, I added the notofication using ntfy.sh.
 It's very nice to be aware about all the update.

-There is my slack for launch the docke in Portainer:
+There is my slack for launch the docker in Portainer:

 ```
 version: '2.1'